The Root Chakra – Muladhara

 Muladhara is positioned at the base of the spine it is an important chakra.
 It provides a solid foundation and support for all of the other chakras aligned above it.

-Solid foundations provide stability to keep us grounded and accepting through times of change or turbulence.
+Solid foundations provide stability to maintain a sense of being grounded and accepting through times of change or turbulence.

 Muladhara is the densest of the chakras and resonates at the lowest frequency.
 It is a rich red colour.